• About

 The Dyke Alehouse

-A drunk who threatened staff at the pub his late father used to drink at has been warned if he returns there, he will be sent to prision.
+A drunk who threatened staff at the pub where his late father used to drink has been warned if he returns there, he will be sent to prision.

-Today, Brighton Magistrates Court heard a statement from landlord William Farmer saying his staff were frightened because of his repeated threats to them.
+Today, Brighton Magistrates’ Court heard a statement from landlord William Farmer saying that his staff were frightened because of Pearce’s repeated threats to them.

 On the day in question, Pearce threw drink in Mr Farmer’s face.
 After he was physically escorted out, he became physically agressive to Mr Farmer and a customer, Todd Bedingfield, who had come out to help.

-He also threatened to stab Mr Farmer about 20 times, and to stomp on both their heads, to smash Mr Beddingfield with a bottle and even threatened a passing motorist and spat on his car.
+He threatened to stab Mr Farmer about 20 times, to stomp on both men’s heads and to smash Mr Beddingfield with a bottle.
+Pearce also threatened a passing motorist and spat on his car.

-Police found him soon afterwards at his home in nearby Compton Road, where they arrested him.
-He kicked PC Lees and in the police van with a spit hood on, he continued to say he would stomp on the landlord’s head.
+Police found him soon afterwards at his home, in nearby Compton Road, where they arrested him.
+He kicked PC Lees and, in a police van with a spit hood on, he continued to say he would stomp on the landlord’s head.

-He also stuffed a blanket he was given down the toilet of his cell at Hollingbury police station.
+He also stuffed a blanket that he had been given down the toilet of his cell at Hollingbury police station.

-He said after police arrested him, he denied going into the pub, adding: “He claimed he was just going to Tesco to get drink and people from the pub had abused him.”
+Mr Packer said that, after police arrested Pearce, he denied going into the pub, adding: “He claimed he was just going to Tesco to get drink and people from the pub had abused him.”

-In a victim impact statement read out in court Mr Farmer said Pearce’s behaviour has had a significant impact on his business.
+In a victim impact statement read out in court, Mr Farmer said that Pearce’s behaviour has had a significant impact on his business.

 He said: “My staff are incredibly afraid of this man because of the violence, threats and abuse towards my customers.